MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: Non-linear Effects Correction Methods

 \subsection{Mismatch Effect of MAC-DO Cells}

 Since every access transistor in a MAC-DO array performs analog MAC operations, the mismatch among the access transistors affects MAC operations in a real chip.
 As a result, outputs generated in two MAC-DO cells can be different even with the same input and weight data.
-In order to minimize such mismatch effects in MAC operations, three methods are used in MAC-DO circuit design and operation.
-First, the size of cell transistors are increased to reduce the mismatch.
-Even though this has largely increased the power consumption for driving cell transistors, it still maintains good energy efficiency.
-Secondly, the mismatch effect is further diminished by adopting a common centroid layout technique.
-For the common centroid layout, each MAC-DO cell is copied and placed symmetrically about both axes of symmetry x and y as shown in Figure \ref{figure18}.
-All the copied cells can be placed in a DRAM array without altering the original DRAM array structure.
-These copied cells are activated at the same time with the same data.
+To minimize the mismatch effects in MAC operations, three methods are employed in MAC-DO.
+Firstly, increasing the size of cell transistors reduces mismatch.
+Even though this increases the power consumption for driving cell transistors, it still maintains good energy efficiency.
+Secondly, a common centroid layout technique \cite{bastos1996matching} is used, symmetrically duplicating MAC-DO cells around both axes (x and y) within the DRAM array (Figure \ref{figure18}).
+These duplicated cells operate simultaneously with identical data, effectively reducing spatial mismatch gradients with minimal cell area increase.
 For example, 4 cells of 'E' in Figure \ref{figure18} are placed symmetrically inside a DRAM array and operate simultaneously.
-This technique may reduce the effect of spatial mismatch gradient with less cell area increase.

 Despite those two solutions for reducing the mismatch effect, it is not fully removed in reality.
 With the mismatch effect, the Equation (\ref{equation9}) is expressed as

 where $I_m$ represents the offset mismatch of each MAC-DO cell.
 Thus, MAC-DO requires additional correction techniques to cancel the offset terms ($I_m$ and $W_c$) to acquire an actual MAC result, which is expressed as $\sum{I\times W}$.